Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 Reimbursement of Travel Expenses

-Reimbursement of Expenses for Travel Between a Riding and the Parliament Building
+Reimbursement of Expenses for Travel Between a Riding and the hôtel du Parlement

-On presentation of vouchers, the National Assembly reimburses the expenses incurred by MNAs for travel between their riding offices and the Parliament Building.
+On presentation of vouchers, the Assemblée nationale reimburses the expenses incurred by MNAs for travel between their riding office and the hôtel du Parlement.

-MNAs who travel by plane, bus or train may be reimbursed for the cost of an economy class ticket as well as related costs.
+MNAs who travel by plane, bus or train are entitled to be reimbursed for the cost of an economy class ticket as well as related costs.

-MNAs who travel by car are entitled to an allowance equal to $0.45 per kilometre between their riding office and the Parliament Building.
+MNAs who travel by car are entitled to an allowance equal to $0.59 per kilometre between their riding office and the hôtel du Parlement.

 Number of Trips Reimbursed

-MNAs are entitled to a maximum of 60 return trips per fiscal year between their riding office and the Parliament Building, including 5 return trips for their spouse or dependent children.
+MNAs are entitled to a maximum of 60 return trips per fiscal year between their riding and the hôtel du Parlement.

 MNAs who hold the offices listed below are entitled to 10 additional return trips per fiscal year: